DadapeerShaik0603/2.Data-Spark/README.md

 #### **2. Approach**
 - **Technologies Used**:
-  - **Python**: For data cleaning, preprocessing, and EDA using Pandas, Matplotlib, and Plotly Express .
+  - **Python**: For data cleaning, preprocessing, and EDA using Pandas, Matplotlib, Seaborn and Plotly Express .
   - **SQL**: For structured data storage and querying.
   - **Power BI**: For dynamic, interactive dashboards and visual insights.